cortinico/kotlin-gradle-plugin-template/README.md

 There are currently the following workflows available:
 - [Validate Gradle Wrapper](.github/workflows/gradle-wrapper-validation.yml) - Will check that the gradle wrapper has a valid checksum
 - [Pre Merge Checks](.github/workflows/pre-merge.yaml) - Will run the `preMerge` tasks as well as trying to run the Gradle plugin.
+- [Publish to Plugin Portal](.github/workflows/pre-merge.yaml) - Will run the `publishPlugin` task when pushing a new tag.

 ## Contributing 🤝